 - Lodhra has anti-androgenic effect and prevents ovarian cell dysfunction in PCOS and improved the fertility.

-- Treatment with Lodhra bark significantly decreases testosterone level which is found to be elevated in PCOS.
+- Treatment with Lodhra bark significantly decreases the testosterone level which is found to be elevated in PCOS.
 It significantly restores estrogens, progesterone and cholesterol level.

 - Lodhra restores the histology of the ovarian tissue.
 The ovarian weights and uterine weights significantly improves after treatment with Lodhra bark.

-- Lodhra is useful in inflammation of uterus due to its anti-inflammatory effects.
+- Lodhra is useful in inflammation of the uterus due to its anti-inflammatory effects.